ygemici/osz/docs/compile.md

 Compilation
 -----------

 The make system is created in a way that you can say `make all` in almost every directory.
-If you do that in the top level directory, it will compile everything and will also build disk image for you.
+If you do that in the top level directory, it will compile everything and will also build disk image for you, but surpressing messages.
+In subdirectories make will always display the full command executed during compilation.

-For example if you enter `src/fs` and issue the command there, then only the filesystem subsystem will be recompiled.
+For example if you enter `src/fs` and issue `make all` there, then only the filesystem subsystem will be recompiled, and you'll be able to see the exact commands used.

 So to compile all the things, simply type